WASdev/ci.docker/docs/icr-images.md

 <optional fix pack version-><liberty image type>-<java version>-<java type>-<base image type>
 ```

-Liberty images based on Universal Base Image (UBI) 9 minimal include the JRE of IBM Semeru Runtime 21, 17, 11 or 8 or IBM Java 8.
-This combination offers a compact and effective Java runtime.
+Liberty images based on Universal Base Image (UBI) 9 Minimal end with `-ubi-minimal` and include the JRE of IBM Semeru Runtime 25, 21, 17, 11 or 8 or IBM Java 8.
+We recommend using this combination as it offers a compact and effective Java runtime.
+Liberty images with Java 21 and higher are only available on UBI Minimal.

-Liberty images with Java 17, 11 and 8, the `openj9` type and based on UBI 8 standard include IBM Semeru Runtime for the respective Java version with the JDK.
+Liberty images based on UBI 8 Standard end with `-ubi` and include Java 17, 11 or 8.
+The `openj9` type includes IBM Semeru Runtime for the respective Java version with the JDK.
 Java 8 images with the `ibmjava` type and based on UBI 8 standard include IBM Java 8 JRE.

 The `latest` tag simplifies pulling the full latest Open Liberty release with the latest Java JRE.
-It is an alias for the full-java21-openj9-ubi-minimal tag.
+It is an alias for the `full-java25-openj9-ubi-minimal` tag.
 If you do not specify a tag value, `latest` is used by default.

 Append a tag to `icr.io/appcafe/websphere-liberty` to pull a specific image.
 For example,
 ```